sumaiyasilim/MechaCar_Statistical_Analysis/README.md

 #### What metric or metrics are you going to test?

-The metrics that would be tested in order to quantify how the MechaCar performs agaisnt the competition would be cost and fuel efficiency.
+The metrics that would be tested in order to quantify how the MechaCar performs agaisnt the competition would be fuel efficiency.

 #### What is the null hypothesis or alternative hypothesis?

-The **null hypothesis** would be that these metrics have no effect on the decision of the consumer while the **alternative hypothesis** would be that these metrics do have an effect on the decision of the consumer when they are purchasing a vehicle.
+The **null hypothesis** would be that MechaCar and their competition have no difference in the metric of cost while the **alternative hypothesis** would be that MechaCar and their competition have a difference in the metric of cost

 #### What statistical test would you use to test the hypothesis?
 And why?

-The statistical test that would be used to test the hypothesis would be the
+The statistical test that would be used to test the hypothesis would be the two sample t-test.
+It can be used to see if the mean of the two groups is equal, which will allow us to figure out whether MechaCar's costs are different from their competition's

 #### What data is needed to run the statistical test?